morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 rtl8812cu
 ```

  Note: The rtl8814au, rtl8812au and rtl8821/11au Realtek WiFi 5 chips are preferreable as far as Realtek WiFi 5 chips are concerned.
-MY experience is that they are more stable.
+My experience is that they are more stable.

 -----